-The Office of Securities Operations is led by Senior Vice President Thomas R. Weakland.
+The Office of Securities Operations (OSO) is led by Senior Vice President Thomas R. Weakland.

 The office manages Ginnie Mae’s day-to-day back office functions necessary to administer Ginnie Mae’s mortgage-backed securities (MBS) program.
 The office works closely with Ginnie Mae program offices to implement new programs and products, and has three divisions: the Operations Division, the Process & Product Division, and the Program Administration Division.